 JoyRide Center was established in 2009 as a Therapeutic Horsemanship Center with the mission of helping people with different abilities find more joy in life through equine-assisted activities and therapies, along with functional/life skills education.
 JoyRide Center pursues its mission by providing opportunities for all participants to increase competence through the development of functional skills across multiple domains, and to participate productively within a community.
 Competence and community are integral parts of JoyRide Center’s programs, and this emphasis has facilitated the enrichment of the lives of JoyRide Center’s clients, their families, and our volunteers.

 The goal of our organization is to make the impossible into I’M POSSIBLE for our clients!
 We are a community that believes horses help us to learn, grow, and reach our full potential.
-Our program includes Hippotherapy, therapeutic horsemanship, vocational education and competitions.
+Our program includes Hippotherapy, therapeutic horsemanship, vocational education and competitions and a VETERAN’S Program coming in 2020.

 JoyRide Center clients are people with a wide range of (dis)ABILITIES, and pairing them with horses is a wonderful and natural thing.
 Not only is it an opportunity for fun, but horses walk almost exactly like people with the same rhythm and stride length, so it is physically therapeutic, also.
 Horses are the perfect companion to help people focus on their specific goals, whether that is to gain strength for walking, to improve their minds with problem solving or to learn how to have a friend, all while expanding their spirits by sharing the love of a wonderful animal with a group of dedicated volunteers and staff.
 Horses significantly enhance therapy outcomes based on their unique movements and their unconditional acceptance.